 The world’s first truly global Ka-band satellite network

-Global Xpress provides worldwide coverage with a constellation of three, geostationary, Ka-band satellites.
+Global Xpress provides worldwide coverage with a constellation of four, geostationary, Ka-band satellites.
 The first satellite covers Europe, the Middle East, Africa and Asia, the second the Americas and the Atlantic region with a third providing for the Pacific Ocean region.
 Our fourth satellite is now in orbit to provide additional regional layering to meet airline demand.
 Our next three satellites (GX-5, I-6 F1 and I-6 F2) will all deliver further Ka-band bandwidth, providing additional Global Xpress capacity in regions of highest demand.
 The first of these, GX-5, is scheduled to launch in 2019.

 Global Xpress satellites